 This week in maths the children have worked hard sequencing numbers and recognising patterns.
 This has included counting in 1’s, 2’s, 5’s and 10’s.
 The children have worked hard initially working with numbers and progressing onto different representations of numbers and problem solving.

 This half term our big concept in Science is Materials.
 This week we began the topic by exploring subject spesific vocabulary and assessing the children’s knowledge and understanding of material names and properties.
 As part of this learning the children went on a material hunt around the classroom, matching different objects to the correct material that they were made out of.
-The discussions and use of new vocabularly were fantastic.
+The children were active learners, with discussions and use of new vocabularly being fantastic!

 Today we focused on properties of materials.
 We learnt new vocabulary such as opaque and transparent and applied it to enable us to describe objects and their materials.
 For example, the children recognised that the windows were made of glass and transparent.
 We discussed why this was, to let light in and so we can see in and out.
 The children then found a range of different materials and explored their properties.